Supercalifragilisticexpialidocious: Backwards version

 During the song, Poppins says, "You know, you can say it backwards, which is 'dociousaliexpilistic-fragilcalirupus', but that's going a bit too far, don't you think?"
 (To which Dick Van Dyke replies, "Indubitably.")
 Andrews' husband, Tony Walton, who also designed the sets and costumes, came up with the backwards version.

 Her claim was not about spelling it backwards, but rather saying it backwards; in other words, if one breaks the word into several sections or prosodic feet ("super-cali-fragi-listic-expi-ali-docious") and recites them in reverse sequence, and also modifies "super" to "rupus", it comes close to what Poppins said in the film.
 However, when the word is spelled backwards it actually becomes "suoicodilaipxecitsiligarfilacrepus", which is different.

-In the stage musical, the word's actual spelling reversal is used, while rapper Ghostface Killah said "docious-ali-expi-listic-fragi-cali-super", which is the full prosody version, in his song "Buck 50" released on his album Supreme Clientele.
+In the stage musical, the word's actual spelling reversal is used.

-Chart history
+Charts

 "Supercalifragilisticexpialidocious" was released as a single, achieving a measure of commercial success on the U.S. music charts.
 It peaked at number 66 on the U.S. Billboard Hot 100.
 It did much better on the Adult Contemporary chart, reaching number 14.